1982 World Series: Game 4

 In the Brewers half of the fifth, with none out and runners at first and third, Ozzie Smith made one of his famous Wizard of Oz plays.
 Gantner hit a ground ball through the middle towards center field.
 Smith, though off-balance, stabbed at the ball while simultaneously stepping on second base, recovered and fired to first to double up Gantner.

 In the seventh, things fell apart.
 With one out, Oglivie reached first when first baseman Keith Hernandez's toss to LaPoint was dropped.
 LaPoint was relieved by Doug Bair after giving up a two-out RBI (unearned) double to Gantner.
-Before relieved by Jim Kaat, Bair walked Molitor and gave up a bases-loaded, two-run (both unearned) single to Yount.
-An RBI single by Cecil Cooper and a wild pitch brought in the fourth Cardinals pitcher, Jeff Lahti.
+Before relieved by Jim Kaat, Bair walked Molitor and gave up a bases-loaded, two-run (both unearned) checked-swing single to Yount.
+An RBI infield hit by Cecil Cooper and a wild pitch brought in the fourth Cardinals pitcher, Jeff Lahti.
 Lahti intentionally walked (charged to Kaat) Simmons and gave up another bases-loaded, two-run single to Thomas.
 Lahti issued another intentional walk to Oglivie then induced a fly out to left field to end this inning.
 In this inning, six runs (three earned) crossed the plate for the Brewers on five hits and one error.

+Jim Slaton started the eighth by walking Darrell Porter and giving up a one-out single to Dane Iorg.
+Bob McClure relieved Slaton and ended the threat by getting McGee to bounce into a double play.
+McClure went the rest of the way for the save.